Dave McCann (sportscaster): Early life and education

+Career

+In 1991, McCann was hired by ABC's Good Morning America to be their first sports reporter.
+After a few years at ABC, McCann was hired by KLAS in Las Vegas, Nevada, where he was the sports anchor for 13 years.

 While in Las Vegas, McCann was also granted additional duties, as the voice of UNLV's football radio play-by-play for 8 seasons (1996–1997 and 2004–2009).
 McCann also called men's basketball TV home games for the Rebels on KUPN and MWC broadcasts for football and the women's basketball tournament games for SportsWest Productions (1998–2005).

 As KLAS rotated through anchors, McCann continued to remain a strong hold for the station.
 After 13 seasons as the sports anchor, McCann was offered the chance to be a co-anchor for "8 News Now This Morning."
 McCann co-hosted the show with Dayna Roselli until June 2012.

 In 2007, BYUtv contacted McCann about being a broadcaster for upcoming BYU men's basketball games in the Las Vegas Invitational.
 McCann called 3 games during the tournament.
 In 2009, BYUtv again contacted McCann about doing college basketball games for the network during the upcoming Las Vegas Classic.
 McCann again accepted, but this time was hired to be the lead play-by-play man for all BYUtv men's basketball games.
 His contract with the network began December 5, 2009.
 For most men's college basketball broadcasts in 2009 and 2010 BYUtv used a tandem of McCann doing play-by-play, Andy Toolson as the analyst, and Jarom Jordan as the sideline reporter, though Dave Bollwinkel was the analyst with McCann for the 2009 Las Vegas Classic championship game.
 In 2011, Toolson left the BYUtv Sports team.
 BYUtv hired Blaine Fowler and Steve Cleveland to take over the role of analyst for the 2011-12 season's broadcasts.
 Robbie Bullough replaced Jarom Jordan as the sideline reporter for most home games, but BYUtv didn't use a sideline reporter for every broadcast.